 1) main body with access holes

-2) end body that allows support of the end of the tray
+2) short end body that supports the last section of the tray

 3) main body w/o access holes that you can cut to fill out the tray to an exact length